Luis Fernández de Córdoba, 17th Duke of Medinaceli

-Luis Jesús Fernández de Córdoba y Salabert, 17th Duke of Medinaceli, GE (16 January 1880 – 13 July 1956), was a Spanish nobleman and distinguished hunter.
+Luis Jesús Fernández de Córdoba y Salabert, 17th Duke of Medinaceli, GE (16 January 1880 – 13 July 1956), was a Spanish nobleman and trophy hunter.
 He was born the world's most titled person since his father, the 16th Duke, had died months before in a hunting accident.
 He was 11 times a duke, 17 a marquess, 15 a count and 4 a viscount.

 Early life

 Born as the only son of the 16th Duke of Medinaceli, Luis María Fernández de Córdoba y Pérez de Barradas, and his second wife Casilda Remigia de Salabert y Arteaga, 9th Marchioness of Torrecilla.
 He was baptised the day after his birth in the parish church of San Luis Obispo of Madrid.
 He was born posthumously to his father, who had died in a hunting accident some months earlier and as such he assumed the historical titles of the House of Medinaceli from birth.

 His mother, who would become the 11th Duchess of Ciudad Real in her own right, remarried the politician Mariano Fernández de Henestrosa, 1st Duke of Santo Mauro, in 1884.
 Through them, Luis was a half brother to Rafael and Casilda Fernández de Henestrosa.